Workplace Priorities: Experience Matters

 In our talent-driven market, every employer wants to know what drives decision making.
 The top prospective employees often have multiple offers on the table simultaneously.
 How can employers tilt the balance in their favor?
 We asked our group of surveyed professionals for their influences when deciding if they should work for a company.

 As respondents accrue professional experience, priorities shift from learning opportunities to opportunities for advancement, meaningful work to compensation.
-Of the 11 surveyed factors, five were not top-three influences for any experience group: benefits, charismatic leadership, company’s mission, community involvement, and relatable coworkers.
+Of the 11 surveyed factors, benefits, charismatic leadership, company’s mission, community involvement, and relatable coworkers were not top-three influences for any experience group.
 For younger employees, image matters: The physical work environment ranks in the top three factors that influence younger employees.

 There are ample studies connecting sustainability, wellbeing, and productivity in the workplace but there is often a gap between proof and perception.
 We asked which elements of sustainability are most essential to job satisfaction.